ParthM200/AP-CSA-Salesperson-Project/README.md

 # Sales-Product-Tracker

-Welcome to the Sales Product Tracker repository!
-This project is designed to help you efficiently track and manage sales data for various products, as well as monitor the performance and goals of sales employees.
-It offers a user-friendly interface for overseeing sales performance, analyzing trends, tracking employee progress, and generating reports.
+This project is designed as a tool to effeciently track and update employees' sales performance, store and update product inventories, and generate reports on both.

 Features
-Sales Data Management: Add, update, and delete sales records.
-Product Tracking: Keep track of individual product performance.
-Employee Management: Monitor sales employees and their performance.
-Goal Tracking: Set and track goals for sales employees.
-Trend Analysis: Visualize sales trends over time.
-Reporting: Generate detailed sales and employee performance reports.
+Employee Tracking: Add and update employee information, daily sales goals, and sales achieved over the specified period of time
+Update Records: Update an existing employee's records in the system Product Tracking: Build and monitor product inventories, prices, and weight (if applicable)
+Reporting: Generate reports on employee performances & product inventory trends over a period of time